What You Need To Know

 Yes, the witnesses, the couple and the Celebrant as your Officiant are signing your Marriage License and Register.

-If we are talking about costs of a Celebrant to create and officiate your wedding ceremony you have to be aware that there will be ranges.
+If we are talking about costs in general to create and officiate your wedding ceremony, you have to be aware that there will be ranges all across BC.

-Everything between $350-$2.000, below and beyond also possible in many different locations.
+Everything between $350-$2.000 from simple to elaborate, below and beyond also possible in many different locations.

-You see, it is difficult to frame the pricing on a Standard base.
+You see, it is difficult to frame the pricing on a Standard basis.